polkadot-developers/tutorials/tuts/build-a-dapp/v2.0.0-alpha.7/pallet.md

 If you want to add smart contract functionality to your blockchain, you simply need to include the [Contracts](https://docs.rs/pallet-contracts/2.0.0-alpha.7/pallet_contracts/) pallet.

-Even things like on-chain governance can be added to your blockchain by including pallets like [Democracy](https://docs.rs/pallet-democracy/2.0.0-alpha.7/pallet_democracy/), [Elections](https://docs.rs/pallet-elections/2.0.0-alpha.7/pallet_elections/), and [Collective](https://docs.rs/pallet-collective/2.0.0-alpha.7/pallet_collective/).
+On-chain governance can be added to your blockchain by including pallets like [Democracy](https://docs.rs/pallet-democracy/2.0.0-alpha.7/pallet_democracy/), [Elections](https://docs.rs/pallet-elections/2.0.0-alpha.7/pallet_elections/), and [Collective](https://docs.rs/pallet-collective/2.0.0-alpha.7/pallet_collective/).